ompl/omplapp/doc/markdown/installation.md

       sudo port sync \; install ompl +app

   This is it.
 You are done.
-The GUI is invoked from the command line by \c /opt/local/bin/ompl_app.
-Demo programs and input files for the GUI can be found in \c /opt/local/share/ompl.
+The GUI is invoked from the command line by `/opt/local/bin/ompl_app`.
+Demo programs and input files for the GUI can be found in `/opt/local/share/ompl`.
 - If you downloaded the source distribution of OMPL.app, then you need to install the Boost, CMake, and optional dependencies.
 If you have MacPorts installed, type the following:

       sudo port sync